Creating a new garden or improving parts of an existing garden is exciting, but can also be a little daunting.

 Typically, this is what would happen for the creation of a new garden:

 An initial meeting with you to discuss your requirements and preferences, and possible budget.
-This initial meeting is at no cost and with no obligation.
+This initial meeting aims to define your project.
+It is at no cost and with no obligation.
 Once I have seen the garden and know your requirements, I will send you a client brief and a fee estimate.

 Once you give me the go ahead for the planning stage, the next steps are as follows: